Why being black in Ireland is hard

 Olive talks about the racism her and her family have experienced, and why life does not need to be so hard

 As a black person, the death and unfair treatment of another black person is the beginning of an emotional roller coaster, one that you can not begin to know its length or intensity.
-On the 25th of May, the video of the murder of George Floyd by a police officer in Minneapolis, caught me off guard and left me hollow and overwhelmed by sadness, anger, helplessness and pain.
+In 2020 on the 25th of May, the video of the murder of George Floyd by a police officer in Minneapolis, caught me off guard and left me hollow and overwhelmed by sadness, anger, helplessness and pain.
 This is the hardest and most gut wrenching thing that I have learnt about being black.
 From the murder of a fellow black person, I think you have no other choice but to focus on it, and then be resilient and keep moving.
-The only thing that won’t let us move on is our question - when will people treat us equally?
+The only thing that won’t let us move on is our question – when will people treat us equally?